What is our Article Request Service?

 Requests directly to WCC Library

-Direct article requests can be made by submitting a form to our Interlibrary/Intrasystem Loan Department.
-This form should be used when you already have the necessary citation information.
+You can submit an Article Request Form directly to our Interlibrary/Intrasystem Loan Department.
+Use this form when you already have the necessary citation information.

 Direct requests can also be made via email, or an in-person meeting with a librarian.
-Please see a librarian at the Help Desk if you need assistance placing a request or locating an article.
+Please contact a librarian by email or at the Help Desk if you need assistance placing a request or locating an article.

 Requests through a WCC Library database